 The aim is to predict and prevent cardiovascular and pulmonary disease.
 A total of 30,154 men and women in Sweden, from 50 to 64 years old, have been recruited and investigated with detailed imaging and functional analyses of the cardiovascular and pulmonary systems.
 The first public release of data was on March 17, 2021.
 All researchers based in Sweden, or international researchers in collaboration with an applicant based in Sweden, are welcome to apply for data.

-SCAPIS 2 – re-examination
+SCAPIS 2 has started

 SCAPIS News December 2023